 Issues

-The primary legal issue before the court was whether a binding contract for the sale of the farm existed between the claimant and the defendant.
-This depended on determining whether the defendant’s original offer to sell for £1,000 was still open for acceptance after the claimant had made his counter-offer of £950.
+The central legal issue was whether a valid and binding contract for the sale of the property existed between the parties.
+Specifically, the court had to determine whether the Plaintiff could revive and accept the Defendant’s original offer of £1000 after having made a counter-offer of £950.

 Judgment

-Under the circumstances stated in this bill, I think there exists no valid binding contract between the parties for the purchase of the property.
-The Defendant offered to sell it for £1000, and if that had been at once unconditionally accepted, there would undoubtedly have been a perfect binding contract; instead of that, the Plaintiff made an offer of his own, to purchase the property for £950., and he thereby rejected the offer previously made by the Defendant.
-I think that it was not afterwards competent for him to revive the proposal of the Defendant, by tendering an acceptance of it; and that, therefore, there exists no obligation of any sort between the parties…
+Under the circumstances in this bill, I think there exists no valid binding contract between the parties for the purchase of the property.
+The Defendant offered to sell it for £1000, and if that had been at once unconditionally accepted, there would undoubtedly have been a perfect binding contract; instead of that, the Plaintiff made an offer of his own, to purchase the property for £950, and he thereby rejected the offer previously made by the Defendant.
+I think that it was not afterwards competent for him to revive the proposal of the Defendant, by tendering an acceptance of it; and that, therefore, there exists no obligation of any sort between the parties; the demurrer must be allowed.

 Implications